-Construction in progress costs include planning and pre-development costs (architectural, environmental reporting, planning, etc.) related to the proposed expansion of the existing library facility.
+Construction in progress costs include planning and pre-development costs (architectural, environmental reporting, planning, etc.) related to the expansion of the existing library facility.
 The Agency entered into an agreement with the Town of Tiburon in 2007 to transfer the rights to use adjacent property to facilitate the expansion project which expired on July 5, 2013.
 The Agency amended the agreement on December 5, 2012 which extended the expiration date to August 1, 2017.
 The Agency subsequently amended the agreement on May 15, 2017 which extended the expiration date to August 1, 2022.
 The Town shall transfer the title of the property to the Agency within sixty (60) days of written notice of obtaining satisfactory evidence of sufficient funds to complete the expansion project.
-The Agency is working towards completing various milestones in order to be able to commence construction; however, as of June 30, 2019, the Agency cannot determine when they will be able to commence construction.
+As of June 30, 2021, construction on the library expansion project is well underway, is on budget, and expected to be completed in April 2022.